-With regard to social vulnerabilities for the Mid-Atlantic Region, the following community exceeds the threshold of 0.5 standard deviation above the mean for one of the social vulnerability indices (Figure 3.5.3.3): Ocean City, Maryland.
-This community may be vulnerable.
+With regard to social vulnerabilities for the Mid-Atlantic Region, the following communities exceed the threshold of 0.5 standard deviation above the mean for one of the social vulnerability indices (Figure 3.5.3.3): Newport News, Virginia and Ocean City, Maryland.
+These communities may be vulnerable to regulatory change.
 No other communities exceed the thresholds of any of the three indices.